panosc-portal/frontend/README.md

 I've put together a list of things that I think could help make it more robust / complete
  - [ ] Rebass (w Emotion) - a simple UI component library
  - [ ] SWR - data fetching library with support for Suspense
- - [ ] Something for handling sessions (Passport.js, AUTH0, Firebase, ??)
+ - [ ] Something for handling sessions
  - [ ] typing (typescript / protypes / both?)
  - [ ] unit tests